Which slide design tool should I use?

 In conclusion, I suggest using either PowerPoint or Keynote.
 Or consider some of these other options if you’re looking for those specific benefits, but know you’ll lose some functionality in design and presentation ability.

 So that’s our pitch hack this week.
-I hope this answered your question: “What presentation tools should I use to create my pitch deck?”
+I hope this answered your question: “What presentation slide design tools should I use to create my pitch deck?”

 If you have any thoughts on presentation tools or other tools you think are very valuable I’d love to hear about them in the comments below.
-If this video has been helpful give us a thumbs up.
+Give us a thumbs up if this video has been helpful.
 If you have any ideas for upcoming pitch hacks, submit them below for next week.
 Thank you so much for joining us for this week’s Pitch Hack of the Week.
 I’m Stacie with Pitch Deck Fire and we’ll see you next time.
-Happy pitching!

 Need help with your pitch?
 Pitch Deck Fire specializes in pitch deck design and presentation preparation.
 Sign up to speak to a project lead about your pitch deck, sign up here: https://pitchdeckfire.com/pitch-deck-project-initial-steps/